 OPTIONAL.
 Array of request_uri values that are pre-registered by the RP for use at the OP.
 Servers MAY cache the contents of the files referenced by these URIs and not retrieve them at the time they are used in a request.
 OPs can require that request_uri values used be pre-registered with the require_request_uri_registration discovery parameter.

-If the contents of the request file could ever change, these URI values SHOULD include the base64urlencoded SHA-256 hash value of the file contents referenced by the URI as the value of the URI fragment.
+If the contents of the request file could ever change, these URI values SHOULD include the base64url-encoded SHA-256 hash value of the file contents referenced by the URI as the value of the URI fragment.
 If the fragment value used for a URI changes, that signals the server that its cached value for that URI with the old fragment value is no longer valid.

 Additional Client Metadata parameters MAY also be used.
-Some are defined by other specifications, such as OpenID Connect Session Management 1.0 (Sakimura, N., Bradley, J., Jones, M., de Medeiros, B., and N. Agarwal, “OpenID Connect Session Management 1.0,” November 2014.)
+Some are defined by other specifications, such as OpenID Connect Session Management 1.0 (Sakimura, N., Bradley, J., Jones, M., de Medeiros, B., and N. Agarwal, “OpenID Connect Session Management 1.0,” August 2015.)
 [OpenID.Session].